-This annual report contains forward-looking statements, principally in "Item 4 - Information on the Company" and "Item 5 - Operating and Financial Review and Prospects".
+This annual report contains forward-looking statements, principally in, but not limited to, "Item 4 - Information on the Company" and "Item 5 - Operating and Financial Review and Prospects".
 These statements may be identified by the use of words like "plan", "expect", "aim", believe", "project", "anticipate", "intend", "estimate", "will", "should", "could" and similar expressions in connection with any discussion, expectation, or projection of future operating or financial performance, events or trends.
 In particular, these include statements about the Corporation's strategy for growth, future performance or results of current sales and production, interest rates, foreign exchange rates, and the outcome of contingencies, such as acquisitions and/or legal proceedings and intellectual property issues.

 Forward-looking statements are based on certain assumptions and expectations of future events that are subject to risks and uncertainties.
-Actual future results and trends may differ materially from historical results or those projected in any such forward-looking statements depending on a variety of factors, including, among other things, the factors discussed in this annual report under "Item 3.D - Risk Factors" and factors described in documents that the Corporation may furnish from time to time to the SEC.
+Actual future results and trends may differ materially from historical results or those projected in any such forward-looking statements depending on a variety of factors, including, among other things, the factors discussed in this annual report under "Item 3.D -Risk Factors" and factors described in documents that the Corporation may furnish from time to time to the SEC.
+Although the forward-looking information is based upon what the Corporation believes to be reasonable assumptions, no person should place undue reliance on such information since actual results may vary materially from the forward-looking information.
 Except as required by law, the Corporation undertakes no obligation to update publicly or revise any forward-looking statements because of new information.
 Please refer to the forward-looking statements section at the beginning of this annual report.

-MANAGEMENT'S ANALYSIS OF THE FINANCIAL SITUATION AND OPERATING RESULTS - YEARS ENDED FEBRUARY 28, 2015 AND FEBRUARY 28, 2014 AND FEBRUARY 28, 2013
+MANAGEMENT'S ANALYSIS OF THE FINANCIAL SITUATION AND OPERATING RESULTS - YEARS ENDED FEBRUARY 28, 2016 AND FEBRUARY 28, 2015 AND FEBRUARY 28, 2014